 - SURE's role in teaching evidence-based methodologies grows considerably as team members are commissioned to deliver multiple workshops.

 - SURE conducts an evidence review for an updated Children and Young People's Wellbeing Monitor produced by the Welsh Assembly Government.

-- Visits to NHS Evidence - oral health top 10,000 per month.
+- Visits to NHS Evidence - oral health topics topped 10,000 per month.
 Evidence-Based Dentistry to feature quarterly updates from the collection.

 - Public Health Wales and SURE publish Suicide Prevention: update of the summary of evidence.

 - SURE staff are working on three Cochrane Public Health systematic reviews and an update of a Cochrane Injuries Group review.